 I’m having the time of my life.

 Today I spent 90 minutes having essentially a “private lesson” with the chair of NYU’s management department.
 She told me that we covered in 90 minutes what a classroom of PhD students would take three hours.
-I tried not to smile.
+I feel proud.

-I am charming my way around the city.
-Slowly, I’m building relationships, and slowly starting to win people’s hearts.
+I am working my way around the city.
+Slowly, I’m building relationships.
 These are not things I can rush.
 I’m trying to make this real.

 I’m volunteering at an event.
 That’s where my charger got stolen.
 I’m volunteering, and I get my stuff taken.
 How poignant.
 But I can’t let it phase me.
 My laptop dies; I don’t have a spare.
 Is there a metaphor in there?

 No matter.
 Everything is going to work out spectacularly.
 A little patience; no need to rush.